 Currently, I am interested in seasonal differences in habitat use by migratory birds.
 Constraints imposed on birds during the breeding season (such as food provision for offspring) are alleviated during migration and winter, perhaps allowing them to use different habitats.
 In my research, I focus on the use of Geographic Information Systems (GIS) and foraging behavior to understand differences in habitat use at local and regional scales.

 How do wintering tropical birds respond to natural openings compared to human disturbance?
-I have begun a project in Belize elucidating the impacts of natural heterogeneity, in the form of riverine openings and hurricane damage, compared to human-induced disturbance, illustrated by residential development and orange orchards.
+I am working on a project in Belize elucidating the impacts of natural heterogeneity, in the form of riverine openings and hurricane damage, compared to human-induced disturbance, illustrated by residential development and orange orchards.
 Several species that breed in New England winter in Belize, and many of these species are exhibiting population declines.
-The 10 Gordon College students enrolled in the Natural History of Belize winter course are my field assistants, collecting data on foraging behavior of 10 focal species.
-GIS data will be used to measure landscape-level responses to this habitat heterogeneity.

 Which small mammals carry the bacterium responsible for Lyme Disease, and does their distribution differ based on forested habitat?
-With colleague Justin Topp, my students and I are comparing small mammal populations and tick abundance at natural edge, human-induced edge, residential habitat, and interior-forest habitat.
+My students and I are comparing small mammal populations and tick abundance at natural edge, human-induced edge, residential habitat, and interior-forest habitat.
 By collecting tissues from small mammals and ticks, we are able to establish the prevalence of the bacterium in different hosts and analyze the difference in prevalence in various habitats.
-Dr. Topp’s lab is analyzing the material using PCR, and my lab will add a landscape perspective using GIS software.
-Currently, eight students have been involved in this study.

 How are birds impacted by fragmentation during migration?
 I am finishing a comparison of songbird communities in regions with different levels of forest fragmentation to add to the growing understanding of this important impact.
 I am using GIS and foraging behavior to see if communities are influenced by the amount of human disturbance and the proximity to the coast in eastern Massachusetts and New Hampshire.